YidongSong/InterAb/README.md

 ```

 **3.** Download the models.
 Download the model from [Zenodo](https://zenodo.org/records/15280517), which includes the pre-trained antibody models (Antibody_models), the pre-trained ESM2 models (ESM_models), and the trained InterAb model.
 You can also download the ESM2 model from [huggingface](https://huggingface.co/facebook/esm2_t30_150M_UR50D/tree/main).
-The downloaded models are stored in the following locations:
+The downloaded model, after being decompressed, should be used to replace the files below:
 ```
 Antibody_models -> InterAb/Antibody_models
 ESM_models -> InterAb/ESM_models